jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 12. The tag in  docker image --> does not mean it is the latest version it is set to latest tag as default by docker

-13. In the frontend created Dockerfile and added the following script to create the image for docker and cd into the frontend application
+13. In the frontend created Dockerfile and added the following script to create the image for docker.
 ```
 FROM node:16.18